Chart Color Schemes

 The level of residential development activity in Bexley North is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers in Bexley North shows approximately 6 residential properties granted approval per year over the past 5 financial years, totalling around 32 homes.
+AreaSearch analysis of ABS building approval numbers shows Bexley North has recorded approximately 6 residential properties granted approval per year over the past 5 financial years, totalling an estimated 32 homes.
 As of FY-26, 6 approvals have been recorded.
-The average construction cost value for new homes is $563,000, indicating a focus on premium market segment properties.
-This year, $272,000 in commercial approvals have been registered, reflecting the area's residential nature.
+The average construction cost value for new homes is $563,000, indicating developers are targeting the premium market segment with higher-end properties.
+In FY-26, $272,000 in commercial approvals have been registered, demonstrating the area's residential nature.

 Frequently Asked Questions - Development